A masterpiece was born – with unique methods

 Why raze the ivory tower?

-Initially the bravest predictions about future technologies came from Arthur C. Clarke, visionary science fiction writer.
-Inspired by digital guidance systems in development for NASA, he proposed that while the astronauts sleep, an on-board computer could take care of them.
+The bravest predictions about future technologies came from Arthur C. Clarke, visionary science fiction writer working together with Kubrick on his Odyssey.
+Inspired by digital guidance systems in development for NASA, he proposed that while the movie’s astronauts sleep, an onboard computer could take care of them.
 But computers back then were rare commodities only big companies could afford.

-So Kubrick and Clarke approached IBM, a pioneer in the field of personal computers to find out how to make this computer plausible.
+So Kubrick and Clarke approached IBM, a pioneer in the field of personal computers to find out how to present such a computer plausibly.
 IBM actually brought in their celebrated industrial-design consultant, Eliot Noyes, to create designs for the computer system.
-In the summer of 1965, Kubrick received a letter about the concern that “a computer of the complexity required for Discovery spacecraft would be a computer into which men went, rather than a computer around which men walked”.
-Finally, he used Clarke’s inspiration and the suggestions from IBM in designing the finalized form of HAL 9000, a computer that became a legacy.
+In the summer of 1965, Kubrick received a letter.
+It explained a concern that “a computer of the complexity required for Discovery spacecraft would be a computer into which men went, rather than a computer around which men walked”.
+Finally, he used Clarke’s inspiration and the suggestions from IBM in designing the finalized form of HAL 9000.

 What healthcare can learn from Stanley Kubrick

-From spaceship interiors to the Moon base, from videophones to digital advertisements, Kubrick relied on experts not only from Hollywood, but also from scientific fields from computer science to the space industry.
+From spaceship interiors to the Moonbase, from video phones to digital advertisements, Kubrick relied on experts not only from Hollywood but also from scientific fields from computer science to the space industry.
 This is why he created something that stood the test of time.
 Changing an old system is not possible without putting the primary stakeholders in the driver’s seat.
-And this is why today’s healthcare, designed without contributions from patients and innovators, cannot meet the demands of neither patients nor politicians.
+And this is why today’s healthcare, designed without contributions from patients and innovators, can meet the demands of neither patients nor politicians.

 There are signs that this is changing.
 The Food and Drug Administration launched a Patient Engagement Advisory Committee in September of 2015.
 The Society for Participatory Medicine and the Blue Button movement in the US aim to provide patients with their own data and medical records.
 The prestigious British Medical Journal seeks more patients to be reviewers on articles about their conditions.

 The HealthDesignBy.Us movement brings together patients, caregivers, healthcare providers, engineers, artists and researchers who are passionate about patient-centered participatory design.
-They develop smartphone games for kids with diabetes; social media campaigns, and hold workshops to redesign care delivery processes.
-This is a true bottom-up initiative, focusing on patients and letting them shape their care.
+They develop smartphone games for kids with diabetes; social media campaigns and hold workshops to redesign care delivery processes.
+This is a truly bottom-up initiative, focusing on patients and letting them shape their care.